vrm-piyush/Python-Projects/CONTRIBUTING.md

 <details>
 <summary>
-2. Fork it
+2. Fork the repository
 </summary>

-On the [GitHub page for this repository](https://github.com/vrm-piyush/python-mini-project), click on the Button "**Fork**".
+Click the [**"Fork"**](https://github.com/vrm-piyush/python-mini-project) button on the top right corner of this page to create a copy of the repository in your GitHub account.

 ![fork image](https://upload.wikimedia.org/wikipedia/commons/3/38/GitHub_Fork_Button.png)